Texas Layoffs — May 2006

 Largest Layoffs

-The biggest impact was at DynCorp International at its Fort Hood facility, reporting 537 affected workers.
+The largest notice was filed by DynCorp International at its Fort Hood facility, reporting 537 affected workers.
 Lear Siegler Services, Inc. - New Boston followed with 205 workers.

 Trend & Outlook